-Sending emails on status of job status
+Sending emails on the status of job status

-It is important to know if the execution of your job was successful or not, which is why you can also set up from the main screen of the application.
+It is important to know if the execution of your job was successful or not, which is why you can also set it up from the main screen of the application.
 It will open a new window, like the one below, where you can enter the credentials of your e-mail address where you want to be notified.